Springing into AI - Part 9: Tool Calling

 • Tool: It is here where we specify our own custom implementation for "tool(s)".
 The custom implementation can vary to provide data from wide sources such as database interaction, static data, third party API invocation, etc. SpringAI provides us four different implementations:

-• MethodToolCallback: Putting it simply this can be a service class with business methods that are additionally annotated with @Tool(description="blah blah") and @ToolParam(description="blah blah")
+• MethodToolCallback: This is merely a service class with business methods that are additionally annotated with @Tool(description="Description of the tool") and @ToolParam(description="Information about the parameter")

 • @Tool: It is of great importance and I cannot stress this enough that the words you choose to describe a tool/method is crucial for LLM to infer what tool/method it should request to be invoked.